bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 This guide demonstrates how you can integrate a BigCommerce store with Google Analytics (GA4).
 Using BODL, you can track when a shopper starts checkout and purchases an order.
 You can track events for both redirected and embedded checkout.

 ## Prerequisites
 - Merchants must enable GA4 for the storefront channel.
 This sets up a provider's analytic tracking script for a storefront.
 GA4 is enabled for new stores by default.
 - The BigCommerce store uses a stencil theme.
 The native GA4 integration does not support Blueprint themes.
+- If the store has custom checkout, then the checkout javascript code has to be manually upgraded to the latest version that supports BODL/GA4.
+- Storefront pages cannot be rendered by a headless system.
+- Legacy checkout is not supported.
-- Shopper must accept cookies from the browser.
+- Shopper must consent to browser cookies so that BigCommerce can track shopper actions.

 ## BigCommerce creates and emits events